-A major chunk of clinical trial costs is full-time salaries paid for each of clinical roles explained in this post.
+A major chunk of clinical trial costs is full-time salaries paid for each of the clinical roles explained in this post.

 CROs and consultants charge by the hour or by deliverable.
-The “pay by hour” or “pay by deliverable” model gives sponsors greater flexibility and control on expenses.
+The “pay by the hour” or “pay by deliverable” model gives sponsors greater flexibility and control on expenses.